 Possible approaches to improve the situation

 If the API call displays a lot of WMI-based sensors with a configured scanning interval of 60 seconds, consider increasing the scanning interval to 10 or 30 minutes for secondary sensors.
-For example, leave ping and other vital sensors in a short interval, but increase the interval for other sensors such as disk usage, which do not required immediate attention.
-Increasing the scanning intervals will directly reduce the number of requests per second which is likely what is keeping your system busy most of the time.
+For example, leave ping and other vital sensors in a short interval, but increase the interval for other sensors such as disk usage, which does not require immediate attention.
+Increasing the scanning intervals will directly reduce the number of requests per second, which is likely what is keeping your system busy most of the time.